slowernews/wisdom-tldr/README.md

 > *'Do not act as if you were going to live ten thousand years.
 Death hangs over you.
 While you live, while it is in your power, be good.' -- Marcus Aurelius*

 ===
-###On shame
+###On creativity

-> *'Shame corrodes the very part of us that believes we are capable of change.' -- Brene Brown*
+> *'The secret to creativity is knowing how to hide your sources.' -- Albert Einstein*

+> *'The new is the forgotten because everything has already happened.' -- Arturo Pérez Reverte*